Master's programme in Chemical Engineering for Energy and the Environment

 Chemical Engineering for Energy and the Environment at KTH

 Students gain advanced competence in chemical engineering and obtain modern tools to analyse various processes, such as the production of biofuels, energy storage or the purification of drinking water – through the whole chain, from raw materials to product.
-The analyses often include aspects on chemicals, heat, electricity and environment.
+The analyses often include aspects of chemicals, heat, electricity and environment.

 The education is closely linked to the research conducted at the School of Chemical Science and Engineering at KTH, the Department of Chemical Engineering and Technology in particular, and to Swedish industry.
-The programme also provides an excellent basis for activities in countries outside of Sweden, as most of the teachers have close contacts with foreign universities and companies and there are strong opportunities to study parts of the programme abroad.
+The programme also provides an excellent basis for activities in countries outside of Sweden, as most of the teachers have close contacts with foreign universities and companies, and there are good opportunities to study parts of the programme abroad.

 The job market for engineers graduating from this programme is broad and international.
-The programme provides an excellent basis for opportunities in industry as well as for further academic studies on a doctoral level.
+The programme provides an excellent basis for opportunities in industry as well as for further academic studies at a doctoral level.

 Our engineers can be found in traditional Swedish industry, in small start-up companies, consultant companies, governmental institutions, research institutes and universities.
 The need for engineers with the competence offered by the programme will continue to be great in the future.